Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/reference.md

 When you have this component in your project:

--   You can press **Q** and **K** at the same time on the keyboard connected to the master when you need to manually quit the whole cluster.
+-   You can press **Q** and **K** at the same time on the keyboard connected to the emitter when you need to manually quit the whole cluster.
 -   The nodes can automatically quit the cluster if the [cluster communication times out](#communication-phases-and-timeouts).

 **GfxPluginQuadroSyncCallbacks**